kaiorosa1/100-days-of-code/r1-log.md

 I've worked on Rodrigo's portfolio and I've created all the files I'll be working on and also made some changes the motion_graphics.html.
 I've solved some React Challenges on FCC.

+### R1D70

+I've worked on the contato.html on Rodrigo's portfolio.
+I worked on some React challenges on FCC.